haarismemon/fb-hackaproject-foodswap/backend/README.md

 5. The response from the server on succesful request is a JSON object with 3 fields:

             status: 0 - fail, 1 - success
-            message: success or error message
+            msg: success or error message
-            profile: all the fields of the user
+            profile: Upon succesful request should return relevant fields of the user {
+                        fname: first name of the user,
+                        lname: last name of the user,
+                        gender: gender of the user,
+                        nationality: ethnicity of the user,
+                        dietary: dietary requirement of the user,
+                        dob: date of birth of the user }
             uid: the id of the user